AlexBashorin/json_excel/README.md

-# json_excel
+# json to excel & excel to json
-Microservice accepting JSON as input and returning a file in xlsx format
+Microservice accepting JSON as input and returning a file in xlsx format.
+May, 9: added convert excel to json.